Today 09:00 - 09:30

 Tomorrow 09:45 - 10:00

-A space for spiritual reflection with a Bible reading, prayer and a range of Christian music led by Richard Carter.
+A space for spiritual reflection with a Bible reading, prayer and a range of Christian music led by the Venerable Dr Hayley Matthews.

 Tomorrow 11:00 - 11:30